agasthik/aws-csa-2017/README.md

 ## Storage Gateway

-* It is a service which connects an on-premises software appliance (virtual) with cloud based storage to provide seamless and secure connectivity between the two.
+  - It is a service which connects an on-premises software appliance (virtual) with cloud based storage to provide seamless and secure connectivity between the two.
 Either via internet or Direct connect.

-* It can also provide connectivity from EC2 instance in VPC to S3 via Storage Gateway in same VPC
+  - It can also provide connectivity from EC2 instance in VPC to S3 via Storage Gateway in same VPC

-* The virtual appliance will asynchronously replicate information up to S3 or Glacier
+  - The virtual appliance will asynchronously replicate information up to S3 or Glacier

-* Can be downloaded as a VM – VMware ESXi / Hyper-V.
+  - Can be downloaded as a VM – VMware ESXi / Hyper-V.

-* 4 Types of Storage Gateways.
+  - 4 Types of Storage Gateways.

-1. *[Brand New] *File Gateway (NFS) – Just store files in S3 – Word, Pictures, PDFs, and no OS. ( Saves a lot of money)

-1. Files are stored as objects in S3 buckets and accessed over NFS mount point

-2. File attributes as stored as S3 object metadata.
+ 1.[Brand New] *File Gateway (NFS) – Just store files in S3 – Word, Pictures, PDFs, and no OS. ( Saves a lot of money) -Files are stored as objects in S3 buckets and accessed over NFS mount point -File attributes as stored as S3 object metadata.

-3. Once transferred to S3, standard S3 features apply to all files.
+  -Once transferred to S3, standard S3 features apply to all files.

-2. Volumes Gateway (iSCSI) – uses block based storage – virtual hard disk, operating system.
+ 2.Volumes Gateway (iSCSI) – uses block based storage – virtual hard disk, operating system.

-        1. Stored Volumes – Store entire data set copy on-prem.
+  - Stored Volumes – Store entire data set copy on-prem.
 Data async backed up to AWS S3.

-        2. Cached Volumes – Stored only recently accessed data on-prem.
+  - Cached Volumes – Stored only recently accessed data on-prem.
 Rest on AWS S3

   Volume gateway interface presents applications with disk volumes using iSCSI protocol.
 They take virtual hard disks on premise and back them up to virtual hard disks on AWS.
 Data written to these volumes can be asynchronously backed up as point in time snapshots of volumes and stored in cloud as EBS snapshots.

-3. Gateway Virtual Tape Library (VTL) – Backup and Archiving solution.
+ 3.Gateway Virtual Tape Library (VTL) – Backup and Archiving solution.
 Create tapes and send to S3.
 You can use existing backup applications like NetBackup, Backup Exec, and Veam etc.

 ## Snowball